zi-ang-liu/jb-machine_learning/machine_learning/contents/rl/mdp.md

 where $T$ is the final time step.
 Note that this definition of return is suitable for tasks that will eventually end.
 In such cases, each _episode_ ends in a _terminal state_.

-There are also MDPs that do not have terminal states.
+Some MDPs do not have terminal states.
 We call such MDPs _continuing tasks_.
 In continuing tasks, the return that we defined above could be infinite.
 To handle such cases, we introduce the concept of _discounted return_:

 $$
 \begin{aligned} G_t &= R_{t+1} + \gamma R_{t+2} + \gamma^2 R_{t+3} + \ldots \\ &= \sum_{k=0}^{\infty} \gamma^k R_{t+k+1} \end{aligned}